SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/archetype/readme.md

 # dependencies

-You must have Dart version [2.4.1](https://storage.googleapis.com/dart-archive/channels/stable/release/2.4.1/linux_packages/dart_2.4.1-1_amd64.deb) (!)
+- You must have Dart version [2.4.1](https://storage.googleapis.com/dart-archive/channels/stable/release/2.4.1/linux_packages/dart_2.4.1-1_amd64.deb) (!)
+- Maven 3.6.2 and above
+- Java 11 and above

 # If you want to Test
 1. run for database setup: